 Set of coils wound around a core, usually made of iron generating a magnetic field, that creates energy between the coils.
-Transformers are used to step electrical currents up or down, and is the heart of computer power supplies.
+Transformers step electrical currents up or down, and is the heart of computer power supplies.
 The illustration shows an example of the inside of a transformer.
-As can be seen in this picture, the circuits are not connected but are still able to transmit power over the electromagnetic field.
+As you can see, the circuits are not connected, but are still able to transmit power over the electromagnetic field.

-As an example, a transformer could step down incoming power by having more turns in the incoming or primary coil than in the secondary coil.
-For example, if there were double the amount of coil turns it would reduce the power in half.
-See our modem definition for an example of a transformer on a Modem.
+A transformer could step down incoming power by having more turns in the incoming or primary coil than in the secondary coil.
+For example, if there were double the amount of coil turns, it would reduce the power in half.